Machine Tool Technology (A.A.S.)

 - The math required for this program is MAT 170.
 Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 170.To schedule developmental math, substitute in place of MAT 170 during the Fall semester.

 - This degree requires CPT 169, and CPT 101 can be substituted for CPT 169.
 CPT 101 uses Office 2016.
-CPT 101 students must purchase an access code for MyITLab, a learning management system that is used for CPT 101.
+Information about CPT 101: CPT 101 uses Office 2016.
+CPT 101 students must purchase an access code for MyITLab, a learning management system.
 The CPT 101 access code is good for six months.
-RDG 100 is a prerequisite for CPT 101.
+RDG 100 or RWR 100 is a prerequisite for CPT 101.
+An exemption test is available for students who are skilled in Microsoft office software.
+Please contact MaryLou Wilson for more information about the exemption test.

 - Developmental students enrolling in the Spring or Summer should be advised by the MTT faculty members.